What is Topic of the Month?

 - Smart Readiness Indicator (SRI)

 Here you have the remarkable contributions of this month:

-Get ready for December's Topic of the Month 'Certification and Energy Labelling' and prepare your next publications.
+Get ready for January's Topic of the Month 'New buildings as front runners for nZEB and plusEnergy building (partner of energy system)' and prepare your next publications.

 Click HERE to make your contribution.